 We haven’t seen Hezekiah’s will, but we suspect he shared the properties between his two sons, John and Guy.
 It appears that Guy Hewett was left the property which became 51 High Street and John was left the property which became 53 High Street.

-According to an indenture dated 1757, in his will Hezekiah left 51 High Street to his wife, Catherine, for her life but she pre-deceased him and was buried on 1st May 1701.
+A later indenture (dated 1757) indicates that Hezekiah had originally left 51 High Street to his wife, Catherine, for her life.
+However she pre-deceased him and was buried on 1st May 1701.
 Fortunately Hezekiah had specified that in event of Catherine’s death the property would be left for their son, Guy Hewett for his life and then after his death to Guy’s daughter, Mary.
 Mary died intestate without issue and the property was left to her brother, Guy Hewett.
+An indenture dated March 3rd 1753 relating to the property that is now 53 High St says that the ‘lands’ to the North (that is of 51 High St) are now owned by Guy Hewett.

 On 3rd June 1757, Guy Hewett, who was a tailor of Thornbury sold 51 High Street to James Wade, a blacksmith of Thornbury (and Ann his wife).
 At that time the property was occupied by Richard Fowler, a shoemaker.
 We note that a Richard Fowler was baptised on 1st January 1722.
 He was the son of John Fowler.
 A later conveyance dated 5th October 1810 shows that ‘James Fowler’ had lived in the property before James Wade, the next owner.
 We don’t know any more about James.